lolaent/lola-communities/README.md

 Netlify's way of updating content is through commits since the content as well as the content model lives inside the project (see more below).

+Commit format example:
+feat(com-31): added a cms log in link to the header type(optional scope): message

+For in-depth information on the commit lint rules, see: https://www.conventionalcommits.org/en/v1.0.0/

 ## Build & Deploy

 `Vercel` is wired up to the repo and automatically deploys to production any changes done to `master`.